Simulated Operational Testing of the Prototype Implementation of the SOFIE Model: The 2025 Space Weather Prediction Testbed Exercise: The 10 September 2017 Event

 \subsection{Steady-State Solar Wind Simulation}

 The steady-state solar wind simulation was prepared in advance of the SWPT exercise.
-For the 10 September 2017 event, we used the hourly updated, zero-point corrected synoptic magnetogram from the Global Oscillation Network Group of the National Solar Observatory \cite<NSO/GONG,>[]{harvey1996global, hill2018global}.
-Figure \ref{fig:steady201709}(a) shows the input GONG magnetogram recorded at 15:04 UT on 10 September 2017, right before the solar eruptive event.
-This magnetogram has a resolution of 1$^\circ$ in longitude and latitude, corresponding to a $360 \times 180$ grid covering the entire solar surface.
+For the 10 September 2017 event, we used the hourly updated, zero-point corrected synoptic \textBoldmod{magnetogram}{map} from the Global Oscillation Network Group of the National Solar Observatory \cite<NSO/GONG,>[]{harvey1996global, hill2018global}.
+Figure \ref{fig:steady201709}(a) shows the input GONG \textBoldmod{magnetogram}{synoptic map} \textBoldmod{recorded at}{incorporating magnetograms up to} 15:04 \textBoldmod{UT}{universal time (UT)} on 10 September 2017, right before the solar eruptive event.
+This \textBoldmod{magnetogram}{synoptic map} has a resolution of 1$^\circ$ in longitude and latitude, corresponding to a $360 \times 180$ grid covering the entire solar surface.
 We increase the $B_r$ magnitude in its weak-field regions using Equation (1) of \citeA{liu2025physics}.
-Driven by the processed magnetogram and a Poynting flux parameter of 0.55 $\mathrm{MW\; m^{-2}\; T^{-1}}$, the stream-aligned AWSoM-R was run in advance to calculate the steady-state solar wind parameters for a period of 27 days centered at this time.
+Driven by the processed \textBoldmod{magnetogram}{synoptic map} and a Poynting flux parameter of 0.55 $\mathrm{MW\; m^{-2}\; T^{-1}}$, the stream-aligned AWSoM-R was run in advance to calculate the steady-state solar wind parameters for a period of 27 days centered at this time. \textBoldadd{For this event, the AWSoM-R steady-state solution required $\sim$3 hours of simulation time on 25 Intel Cascade Lake nodes of the NASA Pleiades supercomputer, each with two 20-core Intel Xeon Gold 6248 processors, for a total of 1,000 central processing unit (CPU) cores.
+This timing highlights the operational motivation for preparing the background solar wind in advance.
+This preparation is also briefly discussed and summarized below in Section \ref{sec6:sumcon}.}